Aceik/sugcon2019AnZ/README.md

-# SUGCON 2019 Presentation Demo - Using Sitecore Cortext #
+# Sitecore Commerce Using Sitecore Cortext - AI #

 The current solution is to get Cortex working with the ML model we found so far.
 The workflow is like below: